 Healthcare should not be too expensive for expats in Hungary, as anyone employed in the country can use its free or highly subsidised healthcare services.
 The quality of care rivals that of Western European countries, and Hungary's medical tourism industry is a testament to its high standard.
 To access these services, expats must be employed within the country and meet specific eligibility requirements.

-For those seeking private healthcare, it's reassuring to know that the costs remain relatively low in comparison to Western counterparts, making it an attractive option for those seeking top-notch care without the hefty price tag.
+For those seeking private healthcare, it's reassuring to know that the costs remain relatively low compared to Western counterparts.
+This makes it an attractive option for those seeking top-notch care without the hefty price tag.

 Cost of living in Hungary chart